sunava/pycram/binder/README.md

                       Pick up Example &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 </font></b></summary>

 A short example is shown here with Initializing a world with a robot, spawning and then picking up an object.
-This is written in an jupyter notebook in the file [pick-test.ipynb](https://github.com/K3cks/pycram/blob/binder-example/examples/pick-test.ipynb).
+This is written in an jupyter notebook in the file <a href="https://github.com/K3cks/pycram/blob/binder-example/examples/pick-test.ipynb">pick-test.ipynb</a>.
 There is also one cell which can create an <b> TFBroadcaster, a JointPublisher and a VisualizationMarkerPublisher</b>

 <li><b><font size=+2>
                       Initialize World, Robot and object &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;